 Winter, as measured by the amount of snow and extreme cold, has dragged on for too long.
 I’m ready for spring.
-A milestone that signals the approaching of a new season is the annual switch to daylight savings time.
+A milestone that signals the approaching of a new season is the annual switch to daylight saving time (DST).
 In case this isn’t on your calendar, get ready.
 It occurs in a few days, this year on March 9 (if you’re in the US), when we spring forward one hour.

-However, aside from a reminder of spring’s approach, I have no other affection for daylight savings time.
+However, aside from a reminder of spring’s approach, I have no other affection for daylight saving time.
 Consider:

 - It’s a Misnomer: We don’t really save daylight; we just alter our perception of when it occurs.
 Incredibly, some people actually believe this gives them an extra hour of daylight each day.